Now recruiting students for the Fall 2023 Cohort

-All candidates applying to the Honors College must submit the application for admission to Westchester Community College and the 2017 Honors College Application with supporting documents.
+All candidates applying to the Honors College must submit the application for admission to SUNY Westchester Community College as well as the Honors College Application with supporting documents.

 STEPS TO APPLY:

-Submit online the Application for Admission to an Associate Degree or a Certificate Program available at www.sunywcc.edu/apply.
+Submit the Application for Admission to an Associate Degree or a Certificate Program online.

 Email and letter notifications with Student ID# and next steps are sent to students approximately two weeks after applications are processed.
 If for any reason you do not receive your notification, you may visit the Admissions Office located on the 2nd floor of the Administration Building during office hours to get your Student ID#.

-Submit online the 2017 Honors College Application by clicking here.
+Submit the Honors College Application online.
 Please note that you will need your nine-digit Student ID# in order to complete your Honors College application.

 Arrange for two letters of recommendation from high school teachers who know you well.
 If you wish, one letter may be written by your counselor.
 These letters are confidential and must be submitted electronically by the recommenders themselves to firstname.lastname@example.org.

 Arrange for your official high school transcript to be forwarded electronically to email@example.com

 Take the mandatory Westchester Community College placement tests in the Testing and Assessment Center located in the Harold L. Drimmer Library/Learning Resource Center, Ground Floor.
 If you are exempt from testing, provide the Honors College Director with documentation that is the basis for the exemption.

 Director of the Honors Program and College: